nccgroup/featherduster/CONTRIBUTING.md

    * The module's category
    * Keywords for analysis results
    * Options, if any, with default values in the form of strings

+Module main functions should return a list of strings if successful, `False` if unsuccessful, or `True` if successful with no output.

 An example module can be found under `examples/example_feathermodule.py`.